We were thrilled to do a Q & A with App Developer Magazine on Agile Scrum Methodology. Check out the piece below.

 Mobomo: The Agile Scrum methodology directly benefits Federal customers both financially and with respect to project schedule in that the project team and the customer work together on estimating the level of effort required for delivery of the project.
 As a team, they and are able to shape the project requirements and technical approach to fit within the constraints of the contract’s period of performance and budget.
 The iterative development showing product progress every week provides a high level of transparency between the project team and the customer mitigates the risk of the project extending beyond the scope of the engagement and ensures the project team isn’t developing features that do not provide value to the product.

-What type of projects use Agile Scrum Methodology?
+What type of projects use the Agile Scrum Methodology?

 Mobomo: The Agile Scrum methodology can be applied to any project where the development of the final product can be managed through incremental development and delivery of the product to the customer.
 Whether it’s mobile applications, websites, microwaves, or automobiles, the principles of Agile Scrum can be applied to achieve positive results.
 The most common application of the Agile Scrum methodology is for the development of highly complex software products that require both a strong process-oriented management structure and flexibility of the development team to respond to fast changing requirements.